Foundation Diet and Health

 Dangers - Intolerances - Side effects

-Folk medicine - naturopathy
+Folk medicine - natural healing

-In traditional Chinese medicine ( TCM ), black sesame is highly valued.
+In traditional Chinese medicine ( TCM), black sesame is highly valued.
 Whole seeds as well as cold-pressed sesame oil from black seeds are used.

 Ecological footprint - animal welfare